-The days and months of this watch are, as you can see, shown in English, which is not always the case.
+The days and months of this watch are as you can see, shown in English, which was not always the case.

 *Please note – our 12 months’ warranty is only applicable if the list price is paid.

 The heavy two-piece case is solid, sturdy and robust.
-The teardrop lugs, wide bezel and ribbed case look wonderful and enhance the overall 1940s charm of this watch.
+The beautiful ‘teardrop’ lugs, wide bezel and ribbed case look wonderful and enhance the overall 1940s charm of this watch.

 The case has been professionally inspected, cleaned and very lightly hand-polished.
-It is in superb condition with only the most minimal signs of wear.
-There are no scratches, dings, dimples or other damage visible to the naked eye.
+It is in superb condition with only the most minimal signs of wear, showing no scratches, dings, dimples or other damage visible to the naked eye.

 The Strap & Buckle

-A high quality, matt black Alligator strap is fitted, along with a matching gold-plated Jaeger-LeCoultre buckle.
-Please note, we feel the strap matches the watch nicely, but if a different colour or style of strap is preferred, please let us know and we will do our best to oblige free of charge.
+A high quality, matt Navy Alligator strap is fitted, along with a plain gold-plated buckle.
+We feel the strap matches the watch nicely, but if a different colour or style of strap is preferred, please let us know and we will do our best to oblige free of charge.
 We carry tan, conker, dark brown and black in stock in plain padded leather, crocodile skin or lizard skin, however, we can also obtain most types and colours at short notice.